basics-lab/qsft/README.md

-that the max hamming weight (i.e., degree) of non-zero Fourier coefficients is lower than $t$ _and_ $q$ is prime, then you can use the "coded" setting, which uses only $2t \log_q n $ delays instead, a significant improvement when $n$ is large.
+that the max hamming weight (i.e., degree) of non-zero Fourier coefficients is lower than $t$ _and_ $q$ is prime, then you can use the "coded" setting, which uses only $2t \log_q n$ delays instead, a significant improvement when $n$ is large.
 This is often the case when the function you are dealing with represents some real-world function.
 * If you
 set `delays_method_source` to "coded", you must also include the `t` parameter.
 The `QSFT` class reports the max